cockroachdb/docs/v19.1/transactions.md

 #### Batched statements

 Transactions can be sent from the client as a single batch.
-Batching implies that CockroachDB receives multiple statements without being asked to return results in between them; instead, CockroachDB returns results after executing all of the statements (except if the accumulated results overflow an internal buffer, in which case they are returned sooner and automatic retries can no longer be performed).
+Batching implies that CockroachDB receives multiple statements without being asked to return results in between them; instead, CockroachDB returns results after executing all of the statements, except when the accumulated results overflow the buffer mentioned above, in which case they are returned sooner and automatic retries can no longer be performed.

 Batching is generally controlled by your driver or client's behavior.
 Technically, it can be achieved in two ways, both supporting automatic retries: